Investigators & Research Staff

 At the University of Minnesota, there are two primary mechanisms for conducting evaluation of investigator performance in the conduct of human subjects research:

-- The Quality Assurance function that reports to the HRPP and Office of the Vice President for Research (OVPR)
+- The Quality Assurance function that reports to the HRPP and the Research and Innovation Office (RIO)

 - The Clinical Trial Monitoring Service that reports to the Clinical and Translational Science Institute (CTSI) and the Academic Health Center (AHC).